 The Chief Investment Officer (CIO) is responsible for the implementation and management of the Climate Change Policy, with oversight from the Investment Committee, which is chaired by the Chief Executive Officer.
+The remit of the Investment Committee includes overseeing progress and reporting against our Net Zero targets.
 Each year the CIO reviews the implementation of the policy and reports any findings to the Board.
 The policy is reviewed annually, taking into account evolving best practice, and updated as needed.

-The Investment Team, which includes a dedicated Responsible Investment Team, works to identify and manage environmental, social and governance (ESG) issues including climate change.
+The Investment Team, which includes a dedicated Responsible Investment Team, works to identify and manage environmental, social and governance (ESG) issues including climate change, with support and oversight from the Risk and Compliance function.
 Climate change is one of our responsible investment priorities and sits at the core of our sustainability dialogue.
 We are on the front foot with UK, European and Global climate change regulation, horizon scanning for future regulation and actively participate in discussions around future climate policy and legislation through our membership of industry bodies.